stepzen-dev/snippets/materializer/nestedfieldselection/README.md

 `@materializer` allows the developer to seamlessly extend a type with data by executing an operation, sometimes with arguments supplied by the extended type.

-Sometimes for schema curation or celanliness the desried value of the field is from a nested value of the operation, for example, just picking a `city` from an `Address`  type.
+Sometimes for schema curation or cleanliness the desried value of the field is from a nested value of the operation, for example, just picking a `city` from an `Address`  type.
 The @materializer directive provides the ability to specify a single field selection path.
 This snippet demonstrates how to do this.

 Assume that the schema contains documents of type `Document` with `content` and `author`, and that `content` has a required identifier provided by any request, and that the query operation only exposes direct access to the document, and not to the individual `content` and `author`: